Inca Trail Photos

-Although there are several different ways of getting to Machu Picchu, the perennial favourite is the classic four-day trek known as the Inca Trail.
+Although there are several different ways of getting to Machu Picchu, our favourite is still the classic four-day trek known as the Inca Trail.
 Following the ancient Inca road between Cusco and Machu Picchu, this trek is the highlight of many a holiday in Peru, and guaranteed to be something you remember forever.

 The classic Inca Trail trek starts just past the village of Piskacucho in the Sacred Valley at a point known as Km 82.
 This marks the end of the road from Cusco, and is 82km along the railway between Cusco and Machu Picchu.
 You then cross over to the southern side of the River Urubamba and begin climbing up into the mountains.
 The trail then continues for four days, crossing several high mountain passes until on the morning of Day Four you arrive at the Inti Punku Sun Gate overlooking Machu Picchu.

 Along the way, you pass some fascinating Inca ruins before you even get to Machu Picchu, especially the village of Wiñaywayna on the final day.
 Perched among the steep slopes of the valley, this is generally held to be one of the most atmospheric of all Peru's Inca ruins.

 At the end of each day, you will arrive into camp, which will already have been assembled for you by your team of porters, so all you have to do is relax and wait for dinner, which will be prepared for you by our expert chef.
 Then, after a good night's sleep, you will get up, eat breakfast and then trek out of camp while the porters take all the tents down and then catch you up!